danilat/bitly-shortener/README.md

 # Configuration #

-In Config.groovy should be configured login, apiKey; and optionally the custom domain (may be your own domain if you have a premium acount).
+In Config.groovy should be configured login, apiKey; and optionally the custom domain (may be your own domain if you have a premium account).

 ```
 bitly.login = "danilat"